Through Out The Year

 Bouddha Kapan Monastery Tour is a Buddhist Cultural Heritage Trail Tour around the Kathmandu Valley.
 It takes you towards the northeast part of the Kathmandu Valley to show you the two most important Buddhist Shrines.
 This day tour around Kathmandu shows you with the wonderful view of Bouddhanath Stupa and Kapan Monastery.
 You can learn the Buddhist art and culture including the way of meditation for the peace of mind.

 Situated around eleven kilometres away from Thamel area, Bouddhanath Stupa is a UNESCO World Heritage Site.
 This shrine was in the 5th century by the Lichchhavi King Mandev.
 It lies on the way to the ancient salt trading route between Nepal and Tibet.
 So, the Tibetan merchants used to spend the night at Bouddhanth and pay homage early in the morning.
 Being 145 feet tall, it is the biggest stupa of the SAARC countries in terms of its height and expansion.

 The folks around the stupa narrate many stories behind the making of the shrine.
 Among them, the one accepted by all is that the stupa was made up of the morning dews as a redemption of an evil.
 The then king sacrificed his own father to get rid of the long drought causing starvation and epidemic.
 Therefore, the stupa is call ‘Khasti’ or ‘Khasa’ Chaitya in Newari dialect.
 In Newari language, ‘Khasu’ means ‘morning dews’ and ‘ti’ means ‘droplets’; as a whole meaning ‘the monastery made up of the droplets of the morning dews’.

-Around three kilometres northwest lies another Buddhist monastery Kathmandu valley tour of the that is Kapan Monastery.
+Around three kilometers northwest lies another Buddhist monastery Kathmandu valley tour of the that is Kapan Monastery.
 The monastery built by FPMT (the Foundation for Preservation of the Mahayana Tradition) founders, Lamas Thubten Yeshe and Zopa Rinpoche in 1970 as a Tibetan Buddhism learning center.
 Nowadays, it is the home for around 750 monks and nuns from all over the remote parts of the country.
 It has been an important centre for learning Tantric Buddhism in Nepal.